Did you know that our military has its own hospitals, ambulances, doctors, and pharmacies?

 So, how do you become a military pharmacy tech?

 Do military Pharmacy Technicians need to pass the PTCB?

 The US army has its own training program for pharmacy techs.
 This means that it’s not strictly necessary to pass the PTCB exam.

 Despite this, PTCB accreditation could help you to stand out from other applicants and may make your army training easier to complete.

 If you would like to take the PTCB before applying for military positions, our PTCB hero study guide has everything you need to succeed.

 And don’t forget to try our PTCB practice test online free to check out your knowledge before you start!

 How do you become a Pharmacy Tech in the army?

 And once you have passed your training course, you’re ready to work as a military pharmacy technician.
-But how much will that shiny new job pay?

 How much does a Pharmacy Technician in the military make?